Ernst von Mansfeld: Biography

 From the Upper Palatinate, he passed into the Rhenish Palatinate.
 Here he relieved Frankenthal and took Hagenau; then, joined by his commander, the elector Frederick, he defeated Tilly at Wiesloch (25 April 1622) and plundered Alsace and Hesse.
 However, Mansfeld's ravages were not confined to the lands of his enemies; they were ruinous to the districts he was commissioned to defend.
 At length, Frederick dismissed Mansfeld's troops from his service.
 With Christian of Brunswick the count then entered the service of the United Provinces and marched to the Republic through the Spanish Netherlands.
 In August 1622, at Fleurus his army had to fight its way through a Spanish attempt to block him.
 His army recuperated and reequipped in September and then marched with the Dutch army to relieve the city of Bergen op Zoom, besieged by Spain.
 After that, he took up his quarters in East Frisia, capturing fortresses and inflicting great hardships upon the inhabitants.
 A mercenary and a leader of mercenaries, Mansfeld often interrupted his campaigns by journeys made for the purpose of raising money, or in other words of selling his services to the highest bidder, and in these diplomatic matters he showed considerable skill.

 About 1624 he paid three visits to London, where he was hailed as a hero by the populace, and at least one to Paris.
 James I, being the father-in-law of Frederick V, Elector Palatine, was anxious to furnish him with men and money for the recovery of the Palatinate, but it was not until January 1625 that Mansfeld and his army of "raw and poor rascals" sailed from Dover to the Netherlands before failing to relieve the siege of Breda.
 Later in the year, the Thirty Years' War having been renewed under the leadership of Christian IV of Denmark, he re-entered Germany to take part therein but on 25 April 1626 Wallenstein inflicted a severe defeat upon him at the bridge of Dessau.
 Mansfeld, however, quickly raised another army, with which he intended to attack the hereditary lands of the house of Austria, and pursued by Wallenstein he pressed forward towards Hungary, where he hoped to accomplish his purpose by the aid of Bethlen Gábor, prince of Transylvania but when Bethlen changed his policy and made peace with the emperor, Mansfeld was compelled to disband his troops.
-He set out for Venice, but when he reached Rakovica near Sarajevo, in Bosnia, he took ill and died on 29 November 1626, of natural causes.
+Already weakened by ill health, he set out for Venice, but when he reached Rakovica near Sarajevo, in Bosnia, he took a turn for the worse and died on 29 November 1626, of natural causes.
+According to one account, Mansfeld, knowing his end was near, donned his armour and propped by two of his soldiers he gave a farewell speech to his remaining followers and died at sunrise while standing up.
 He was buried in Split.